cesmix-mit/Atomistic.jl/docs/src/extension.md

 # Implementing the Atomistic API

 There are two main parts to the Atomistic API.
-An implementer must provide a concrete simulator type subtying the abstract type `MolecularDynamicsSimulator` and a concrete result type subtyping the abstract type `MolecularDynamicsResult`.
+An implementer must provide a concrete simulator type subtyping `MolecularDynamicsSimulator` and a concrete result type subtyping `MolecularDynamicsResult`.
 A summary of the required functionality for each component follows.

 # Molecular Dynamics Simulators

 The only function that must be implemented for subtypes of `MolecularDynamicsSimulator` is a method of `simulate`.
-The signature for this function is the following

 ```julia
 simulate(system::AbstractSystem, simulator::MolecularDynamicsSimulator, potential::ArbitraryPotential)::MolecularDynamicsResult
 ```

 The first parameter is an instance of an implementation of the `AbstractSystem` interface defined by [AtomsBase.jl](https://github.com/JuliaMolSim/AtomsBase.jl).
-It is important that the implementer only rely on this API rather than any particular implementation details because the user could provide any system implementation.
+It is important that the implementer rely only on the general API rather than any specific implementation details because the user could provide any system implementation; if there are performance-sensitive decisions based on the system type, this should be achieved through multiple dispatch.
 The species, position, and velocity of each body as well as the boundary shape and conditions are stored in this data structure.
 An implementer should take special care to handle units appropriately when converting from this representation to the internal representation of the underlying simulator package.

-The second parameter is the user-defined simulator.
+The second parameter is the custom simulator.
 This could specify information such as the duration of the simulation, numerical details such as discretization parameters and integration methods, or domain specific options such as thermostats and barostats.

 The third parameter is an instance of an implementation of the `ArbitraryPotential` interface defined by [InteratomicPotentials.jl](https://github.com/cesmix-mit/InteratomicPotentials.jl).
-The main function from this interface that is useful in simulation context is `force(s::AbstractSystem, p::ArbitraryPotential)::AbstractVector{StaticVector{3, <:Real}}`.
+The main function from this interface that is useful in the dynamics context is `force(s::AbstractSystem, p::ArbitraryPotential)::AbstractVector{StaticVector{3, <:Real}}`.

 The `simulate` method should return the corresponding implementation of the `MolecularDynamicsResult` interface as described below.